 An example of how to train peppers using a double wall of HORTOMALLAS trellis netting

 as the various meshes will support independently each branch of the plant as it grows through it or attaching itself with the vines like in the case of cucurbitaceae like cucumbers and melons.

-HORTOMALLAS installed in a double wall manner will enhance the plant´s natural tendency to lean on a support system without needing to be guided as much as in traditional raffia twine systems.
+HORTOMALLAS installed in a double wall of trellis netting manner will enhance the plant´s natural tendency to lean on a support system without needing to be guided as much as in traditional raffia twine systems.

 Reducing physical (mechanical) contact with the field operators (besides reducing labor costs) you will reduce substantially virus and fungal contagions from plant to plant due to the actions of laborers.
 Let´s remember that besides white flies and thrips, also the hands of the workers can become very harmful vectors of disease transmission.

 An example of a double walled trellis netting by HORTOMALLAS inside a greenhouse with bell peppers.

 Also introducing trellis netting as a vegetable support system will reduce the handling of plants otherwise necessary during the manual tutoring using a raffia twine, and thus will reduce the mechanical stress to the plant, condition under which the plant stops producing fruits weight in order to re-establish its proper orientation towards the sun.